-The exact steps that are performed during the execution of a specific implementation of this reference architecture are more nuanced.
-They may not be in the same order as the steps in the logical reference architecture, and they may use components that do not have a one-to-one correspondence with the logical components in the logical reference architecture.
-In Appendices C and D we present the architectures for builds 1 and 2, each of which is an instantiation of this logical reference architecture.
+When implementing this architecture, an organization can follow different steps and use different components.
+The exact steps that are performed may not be in the same order as the steps in the logical reference architecture, and they may use components that do not have a one-to-one correspondence with the logical components in the logical reference architecture.
+In Appendices C, D, and E we present the architectures for builds 1, 2, and 3, each of which is an instantiation of this logical reference architecture.
 Those build-specific architectures are more detailed and are described in terms of specific collaborator components and trusted network-layer onboarding protocols.